cgiuffr/hindex-by-year/README.md

 # hindex-by-year

-Retrieves a give author's h-index by year from Google Scholar.
+Retrieves a given author's h-index by year from Google Scholar.

 Requires the `scholarly` Python package.